Do Natural Remedies For Bipolar Disorder Exist?

 Symptoms of bipolar disorder

-When a person is in a manic state, they might display symptoms like racing thoughts, speaking very quickly, sleeping very little or not at all but still having high energy, feeling euphoric, feeling irritable or on edge, being easily distracted, and/or engaging in impulsive and sometimes risky behaviors.
+When a person is in a manic state, they might display symptoms like racing thoughts, speaking very quickly, sleeping very little or not at all but still having high energy, feeling euphoric, feeling irritable or on edge, being easily distracted, and engaging in impulsive and sometimes risky behaviors.
 Manic episodes can last from four days to a week or more, depending on the subtype of bipolar disorder the person has.
-In severe cases, the individual may need to be hospitalized in order to stabilize.
+In severe cases, the individual may need to be hospitalized to stabilize.

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.